JooryAlzahrani/uqu-maps-srs/README.md

 - **Professors**: Share office hours and teaching locations
 - **Business Owners**: Increase visibility of campus services and offerings

+## Standards Compliance
+This SRS document is prepared in compliance with **IEEE Standard 830-1998** for software requirements specifications.

 ## Notes
 This repository serves as a **portfolio entry** showcasing the SRS for an academic project in Software Engineering at Umm Al-Qura University.

 ## License
 This project is licensed under the [MIT License](LICENSE) – see the LICENSE file for details.